Gamesright

 Cloud services

-In this context, personal data may be processed and stored on the providers' servers if they are part of communication processes with us or are otherwise processed by us as set out in this data protection declaration.
-This data may include, in particular, master data and contact details of users, data on transactions, contracts, other processes and their contents.
-The providers of the cloud services also process usage data and metadata, which they use for security purposes and to optimize the service.
+Within this framework, personal data may be processed and stored on the providers' servers if it is part of communication processes with us or is otherwise processed by us as set out in this privacy policy.
+This data may include, in particular, user master data and contact details, data on transactions, contracts, other processes, and their contents.
+The providers of cloud services also process usage data and metadata, which they use for security purposes and to optimize their services.

-If we use cloud services to provide forms, documents and content to other users or publicly accessible websites, the providers may store cookies on users' devices for the purposes of web analysis or to remember users' settings (e.g. in the case of media control).
+If we use cloud services to provide forms, documents, and content to other users or publicly accessible websites, the providers may store cookies on users' devices for web analysis purposes or to remember users' settings (e.g., in the case of media control).

 • Types of data processed: Inventory data (e.g. names, addresses); contact data (e.g. email, telephone numbers); content data (e.g. entries in online forms); usage data (e.g. websites visited, interest in content, access times); meta/communication data (e.g. device information, IP addresses).